phenyo-code/phenyo-code/README.md

 As a full-stack developer, I have hands-on experience with backend technologies, including Node.js, Express, and MongoDB, enabling me to create scalable, end-to-end solutions.

-I also follow clean coding and design principles, embracing methodologies such as Clean Architecture, MVVM (Model-View-ViewModel), and Dependency Injection to ensure my work is modular, maintainable, and user-centric.
-My passion lies in delivering seamless and impactful digital experiences through thoughtful design and efficient code.

 ## My Skills: